 - Road conditions.
 Potholes, damaged asphalt, and other poor road conditions are especially dangerous for motorcyclists.

-A 10-year study on bike accidents in Florida found that other drivers were at fault 60% of the time in accidents between a motorcycle and motor vehicle.
+A 10-year study on motorcycle accidents in Florida found that other drivers were responsible 60% of the time in accidents between a motorcycle and motor vehicle.

 However, motorcyclists can also bear the responsibility for a crash.
 Inexperienced, younger motorcyclists are more likely to be involved in one than older riders with experience.
-Sports bikes also have a higher rate of collisions and fatalities because they are harder to control and reach higher speeds.
+Sport motorcycles also have a higher rate of collisions and fatalities because they are harder to control and reach higher speeds.

 We Handle All Types of Motorcycle Accident Injury Cases

-With little protection in a crash, motorcyclists face a high risk of serious injury or death.
-The NHTSA has found that people are 27x more likely to be fatally injured in a bike accident than car occupants.
-At Catania & Catania, P.A., we are dedicated to fighting for the full compensation you deserve for all the injuries you suffered.
+With little protection in a collision, motorcyclists face a high risk of serious injury or death.
+The NHTSA has found that people are 27x more likely to be fatally injured in a motorcycle crash than car occupants.

 We represent motorcyclists who have suffered: